Making a Will

 • Prohibited Steps Order – to prevent particular decisions or actions from taking place which may not be in the child/ children’s best interest.

-• Specific Issue Order – to enforce particular decisions or actions which are in the the child/ children’s best interests.
+• Specific Issue Order – to enforce particular decisions or actions which are in the child/ children’s best interests.

 For expert assistance with family law, contact Gavin Edmondson Solicitors today for a no-obligation discussion of how we may be able to help.